ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 ...
 ```

-> Choose some website and play around with `curl` and `openssl`.
+ > **Experiment with `curl` and `openssl` on a chosen website.
+Include the commands and try to answer for the following questions:**
-> Who has issued the certificate?
+  - **Who has issued the certificate?**
+    - This helps identify the Certificate Authority (CA) that authenticated the website's identity.
-> For what exact domain it has been certificated?
+  - **For what exact domain it has been certificated?**
-> When it expires?
+    - Certificates are issued for specific domain names, ensuring you're communicating with the intended website.
+  - **When does it expire?**
+    - TLS certificates have a validity period.
+Knowing the expiration date is important for maintaining the website's security.
-> What is the encryption algorithm and key size?
+  - **What is the encryption algorithm and key size?**
+    - This information provides insight into the strength and type of encryption used for securing communications.
+  - **Manual validation with `openssl verify`:**
-> Can you validate it manually as well with `openssl verify`, if you download the certificate and possible other parts?
+    - Attempt to manually validate the website's certificate using `openssl verify`.
+If you download the certificate and possibly other parts, can you verify it?
+  - **Troubleshooting failed validation:**
-> If you can't, explain how this process typically happens on Linux and what parts you might need for it.
+    - If manual validation fails, explain how this process typically happens on Linux and what components might be necessary.
+This can include understanding the role of root and intermediate certificates, and how to construct a complete certificate chain for verification.